fyksen/fyksen.me/content/vmware-horizon-client-wayland.md

 Remember to update the path for Exec.
 Desktop shortcuts doesn't support environment variables, so you need to use the full path.

+`protip`, you can delete the original .desktop file, to de-clutter your launcher. `sudo rm /usr/share/applications/vmware-view.desktop`

 ![Screenshot of the prompt](/img/2024/vmware-viewer.png)